The Gerald R. Ford Presidential Express is back at the Presidential Museum for 2022 (The Old Breton Village Train)

 New this year is a replica of the Gerald R. Ford Presidential Museum itself!

-This will be the fifth year for “Breton Village Train” in its home at the Gerald R. Ford Presidential Museum.
+This will be the sixth year for “Breton Village Train” in its home at the Gerald R. Ford Presidential Museum.

 The Train is Renamed